-As Prince William's wife, Kate Middleton's title as Duchess of Cambridge will automatically change when Queen Elizabeth II either dies or steps down and Prince Charles becomes king.
+As Prince William's wife, Kate Middleton's title as Duchess of Cambridge automatically changed when Queen Elizabeth II sadly passed away.

-Currently known as the Duchess of Cambridge, when William becomes next in line to the throne, his title will automatically change to Prince of Wales, the title historically held by those first in line.
+William and Kate's titles were updated to Prince and Princess of Wales, a title historically held by those first in line.
 In fact, this title was officially granted to Prince Charles at his investiture 50 years ago, and he's the 21st man to hold the title.

 When Charles married Diana Spencer in 1981, she automatically became Princess of Wales.
-And while technically the title should have passed to Camilla Parker Bowles upon her wedding to Charles, she turned it down out of respect to Diana and is instead known as the Duchess of Cornwall.
+And while technically the title should have passed to Camilla Parker Bowles upon her wedding to Charles, she turned it down out of respect to Diana and was instead known as the Duchess of Cornwall (now the Queen).

-However, when Charles ascends the throne, the Duchess of Cambridge is expected to accept this title in honour of Prince William's mother.
+However, now that Charles has ascended the throne as King, the former Duchess of Cornwall and Cambridge accepted this title in honour of Prince William's mother.